ChrisEssery/group-project/Portfolio/UX_Design.md

 As you can see, the rows are populated with different types of games.
 These include 'unforgiving games' 'card games' 'guessing games' and 'educational games'.
 Along the columns there are different real-world issues such as 'political issues' 'mental health issues' and 'learning english'.

 [![ideas.png](https://i.postimg.cc/GtcMx9sp/ideas.png)](https://postimg.cc/MMFbW65k)

+We realised that the serious problem of the rules needed to be fun and integrated right from the beginning of the application.
+So, it became clear, after consultation with our end-users that we ought to include a simple, clear outline of the rules in the start page.

+Does our app have a clear goal?
+Is this apparent up front to the user? or uncovered through use? or never discovered?
+Raising awareness?
+Provoking behaviour change and facilitating learning and promoting wellbeing through socialising.
+Motivations with respect to the gameplay.
+The users have extrinsic motivations in the form of leaderboards, winning and social contact and then that turns into intrinsic motivation of enjoyment, purpose, growth and curiosity.
+Intrinsic and extrinsic.

+Gamification commonly occurs when extrinsic motivators are applied without providing support for the development of intrinsic motivators.
+Also occurs when the extrinsic motivators are not valuable enough.
+Scores and leaderboard, does your game display progress over time?
+Does there need to be a score?
+It supports extrinsic factors and they can be highly motivating and terrible for those who are doing worse.
+We decided to include a collaborative enterprise in the memory game so as to include a cooperation component to the gameplay.
+The concept of serious play should be included in introduction, background, evaluation

 Overall, this design and ideation phase was an excellent way to bounce around ideas and hone in on a limited range of games our SPA could deploy.
 But it required refinement.
 In particular, we needed to improve and enhance the UI design.
 So, we moved on to produce a paper prototype, prototype video, UI wireframe and an updated UI wireframe.
 It is to this we now turn.